-The symbols in the diagram represent the cross mounts; the red bars show the alignment of the grooves of the screw head.
-After drilling, all holes are cleaned with a drill hole brush and/or blower.
-Then the rope mount/holder is installed without grub screws (photo).
-Please refer to the product sheet of the wall mount (standard for kits-- usually WM 12191 together with SD 16130 and VM 00300).
+The symbols in the diagram represent the cross mounts; the red crosses show the alignment of the grooves of the screw head.
+After drilling, clean all holes with a brush and/or blower.
+Then install all wall mounts without the grub screws (photo).
+Consult the product data sheets of each trellis fitting/mount (for our heavy systems, the standard anchor is WM 12191, used together with SD 16130 sieve and VM 00300 composit mortar).

-With some systems it is necessary to cut one or more pieces of wire rope with approx. 30 cm excess length from the wire rope reel and loosely insert them into the grooves of the mounts/holders (photo) without inserting or tightening the grub screws.
-On both sides, the wire rope has a minimum of 10 cm overhang.
-Further details can be found in the respective diagram.
-Slack/loose ropes are always recognizable (in diagram) as such due to the wavy shape.
+With some systems it is necessary to cut one or more pieces of wire rope with approx. 30 cm excess length from the wire rope reel and loosely insert them into the grooves of the mounts (photo) without inserting or tightening the grub screws.
+On both sides, the wire rope should have a minimum of 10 cm overhang.
+Further details can be found in the respective diagrams.
+Slack ropes are always recognizable (in diagram) as such due to the wavy shape.

 In the diagrams of the basic form, an assembly/installation requiring as little cutting as possible is shown, and usually does not require a turnbuckle (cable tensioner).
 For this purpose, the rope is initially laid slack in the first mount with about 10 cm overhang.
 The grub screw is inserted, moderately tightened, and in the second step, tightened again by holding the mount with an open-end wrench (photo).